 During the seventies and early eighties I was a union organizer.
 I held elected or staff positions with the Silicon Valley AFL-CIO and several labor unions, including this one, this one, this one, and this one.
 I was a journeyman machinist in the heart of Silicon Valley here, a room service waiter here, and a hot grabber for two seasons in a green bean cannery run by these guys here.
 My first employer was Richard Nixon’s cousin who owned this restaurant in Whittier, California (my departure 35 years ago appears to have frozen it in time.
 Or was it Dick’s resignation?).

-I received honors BA degrees in Politics and Education from the University of California and an MBA with distinction from Harvard Business School.
+I received honors BA degrees in Politics and Education from the University of California at Santa Cruz and an MBA with distinction from Harvard Business School.
 I am a voracious reader, and oddly fond of bicycles and woodworking.